 Here is a sampling of essays, poems, and excerpts of Baggott’s work as well as a few interviews, sprinkled all over the web, including work that has appeared in The New York Times Book Review, The New York Times Modern Love Column, The Boston Globe, International Herald Tribune, Real Simple, The Washington Post, The Atlantic.com, on NPR, as well as novel excerpts.

-Baggott will have three new sci-fi stories up at Tor.com in January, February, and March of 2017.
-The first story about virtual reality, “The Virtual Swallows of Hog Island,” is now available!
+Baggott has three sci-fi stories up at Tor.com .
+The first story about virtual reality, “The Virtual Swallows of Hog Island,” is here!

 Read an excerpt from Julianna’s new book PURE.
 Go here, and click on The Opening Pages.